tarrasqueapp/tarrasqueapp/README.md

     supabase gen types typescript <--local|--linked> > utils/supabase/types.gen.ts

+### Resetting the database

+You can reset the database to its initial state by running:

+    supabase db reset

+This will delete all data in the database and run all the migrations from the beginning.

 ## Contributing

 Contributions are welcome!
 Please see the [CONTRIBUTING](CONTRIBUTING.md) file for more information.
 If you have any questions, feel free to reach out to us on [Discord](https://tarrasque.app/discord).
 We'd love to hear from you! 😊